While US has 5% of the world's population, it sees about 31% of public mass shootings

 What’s behind all these mass slayings in the United States?

-Some researchers believe these mass killings can be contagious: One killing or shooting increases the chances that others will occur within about two weeks, an "infection" that lasts about 13 days, researchers found in another study this year
+Some researchers believe these mass killings can be contagious: One killing or shooting increases the chances that others will occur within about two weeks, an “infection” that lasts about 13 days, researchers found in another study.

 The copycat phenomenon is more acute in the United States because guns are more accessible than in other countries. “(Access to) firearms (is) a significant predictor of these incidents,” Lankford said.

-Lankford does have another theory that he plans to explore next with his research.
+Lankford does have another theory that he has been exploring with current research.

-Lankford said if anything good can come out of his study, it's that knowledge may help others prepare for the unthinkable.
+Lankford said if anything good can come out of his work, it’s knowledge that may help others prepare for the unthinkable.

 “Our homicide rate is higher than comparable European nations.
 If anything, though, it is these kinds of attacks that make us stand out so negatively from the rest of the world and give us this violent reputation as a country,” Lankford said.
 “Frankly, if we want to give the world a message from what we’ve learned from all of this, is to say that, ‘It is possible, these things do happen, so be prepared and learn from it before you have a tragedy of your own.’”